Rooted and Rising Silent Meditation Retreat:

 the standard cost of participating in this retreat

-the standard cost + a generous contribution of $25 to support those who need supported rates
+the standard cost + a generous contribution of $25 to support those who need reduced rates

 Please contact us at onemomentretreat@gmail.com if a payment plan (meaning installments) or a rate lower than the supported rate would allow you to participate.